xullnn/ls_pull_over_push/120/readme.md

 1. Describe "what is object in Ruby" in less than 30 words?

-2. What are procedural programming and object-oriented programming?(this question is over the range of this course)
+2. What are procedural programming and object-oriented programming?(optional question)
-  - briefly describe what's the difference?
-  - give examples about both of them, examples should be short, while showing some similarities and differences.

 3. Observe the example you just wrote, think of some of the pros and cons of OOP.